-Development proposals involving the provision of new or enhanced community facilities will be supported where it can be demonstrated that it meets a need that will clearly benefit residents of the Parish rather than those from a wider catchment area.
+Development proposals involving the provision of new or enhanced community facilities will be supported where it can be demonstrated that it meets a parish need.
 The provision of new or enhanced medical facilities will be supported.

 COMMUNITY ACTION 2 COMMUNITY FACILITIES IN NEIGHBOURING VILLAGES